OpendataDeveloperNetwork/open-data-parser-generator/README.md

   json-20140107.jar
 ```

-3. Import the JSON Converter folder to the Eclipse
+3. Import the open data parser generator folder to the Eclipse

 ```
 Open Eclipse